 Each course is fully evaluated using quantitative and qualitative data to ensure that the programme is impactful and meeting its objectives, with a six month review included in the programme.

 “Women’s Aid training was fantastic and has changed how I respond to domestic abuse cases.
 I would highly recommend to other forces.”

 Police Officer in Devon and Cornwall

-Women’s aid has extensive experience of delivering training to the police having trained over 4,000 officers and personnel in Devon, Cornwall and Dorset.
+Women’s Aid has extensive experience of delivering training to the police having trained over 4,000 officers and personnel in Devon, Cornwall and Dorset.
 We are currently embarking on delivering training to Nottinghamshire police force.
-Our trainers have in-depth knowledge of domestic abuse and an unrivalled expertise which will equip you with the tools to understand and respond effectively to domestic abuse.
+Our trainers have in-depth knowledge of domestic abuse and unrivalled expertise which will equip you with the tools to understand and respond effectively to domestic abuse.

 Jacqui Kilburn manages the National Training Centre at Women’s Aid and would be happy to talk to you about the Domestic Abuse Matters programme.

 To find out about our other CPD courses, bespoke courses and qualifications, head to our Training Centre hub page.